 Student Affairs and Campus Life manages the Student Care Supply Closets which provide free toiletries and household items to students who are facing economic insecurity and/or an unexpected financial emergency.

 How it Works

-Current students can stop by any of our Student Care Supply Closets locations, complete a shopping sheet, and take home the items they need.
+Current students: stop by any of our Student Care Supply Closet locations, complete a shopping sheet, and pick up your items within 1 business day!
 For tips and more support resources, check out Single Stop.

 Supply Closets Locations

 - Give a gift to the Student Care Emergency Response Fund.

 - Donate new, full-size items to the Student Care Supply Closets.
 Bring donations to the Dean of Students Office (227 Whitmore Administration Building) Monday through Friday between 8:30 a.m. – 5 p.m.)

 - Check out our Amazon online shopping list for suggested products.
 (Note: In addition to taking donations via our Amazon wish list, we also take donations to our Student Care Emergency Response Fund or UMass Student Food Pantry)